awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid partition: The resource ARN for the service  does not support the partition .
+Invalid partition: The resource ARN for the service does not support the partition.
 Use the supported values:
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The resource ARN for the service  does not support the partition .
+"findingDetails": "The resource ARN for the service does not support the partition.
 Use the supported values:"
 ```

 **Resolving the error**